Arnab-Developer/GitHubEnvDemo/README.md

 - Dev
 - Prd

-CI CD rules used for this app.
+CI CD workflow used for this app.

 - For pull request to `main` only build.
 - When pull request merged to `main` then build and deploy to `Dev` environment.